derekmichaelwright/dblogr/content/dblogr/unemployment_canada/index.md

 title = "Unemployment & Business Closures"
-subtitle = "An exploration of unemployment & business closures from Canada"
+subtitle = "An exploration of unemployment & business closures from Canada" summary  = "An exploration of unemployment & business closures from Canada" tags = [ "dblogr", "Economics" ]

 [design]
   columns = "1"